pythoninthegrass/cockpit-docker-manager/README.md

 </div>

-**Docker Manager** is a lightweight and intuitive utility designed to help you manage your Docker containers via a simplified interface or automation-friendly tooling.
+**Docker Manager** is a lightweight and intuitive utility designed to help you manage your Docker containers via a simplified interface.
 Whether you're a system administrator, developer, or DevOps engineer, DockerManager makes container visibility and management easier and more accessible.

 ---